Share your message of hope, and connect with others in a powerful and meaningful way

 Suicide is a serious public health problem with lasting, harmful effects on individuals, families, and communities.
 Suicide is one of the top 10 causes of death in Canada.
 Among those aged 15 to 24, suicide is the second leading cause of death after car accidents.
 Suicide and mental health are deeply connected -- it’s estimated that 90% of people who die by suicide were experiencing a mental health problem or illness.

+There are, however, programs, strategies and evidence that make a difference.
 Suicide prevention and life promotion are possible.
 We all have a role to play.

 As part of our commitment, we developed and will continue to develop a suite of resources on life promotion and suicide prevention.